 Source: Own elaboration

-Third, the involvement of skilled women migrants in work that underuses their skills and education level, results in deskilling of these women.
+Third, the involvement of skilled women migrants in work that underuses their skills and education level results in the deskilling of these women.
 Deskilling refers to the decrease in the quality and usage of the knowledge and skills of individuals due to lack of usage or lack of opportunities.
-As a result, when the receiving country simultaneously does not provide the opportunity for skill transferability, as well a need for care work, it results in skilled women undergoing a deskilling process.
+As a result, when the receiving country simultaneously does not provide the opportunity for skill transferability, as well as a need for care work, it results in skilled women undergoing a deskilling process.
 In this case, the existence of global care chains serves as a tool for the deskilling of migrant women.

 Current trends and considerations